chrisjalinsky/vagrant-consul-nomad-xtradb/README.md

 -----------------------------

 Reference:
-If running the commands manually, you can bootstrap a cluster like so (Running one with a ui on localhost):
+If running the commands manually, you can bootstrap a cluster like so (with the Consul UI available on each host):

 On each node run it's respective consul agent command
 ```